avankbc/Getting_and_Cleaning_Data/README.md

 Getting_and_Cleaning_Data
 =========================
+##Getting and Cleaning Data

-Getting and Cleaning Data by Coursera
+This repo explains how all of the scripts work and how they are connected for the Getting and Cleaning Data Coursera course.

+###Course Project